-The blue cap emblazoned with golden number 50 surrounded by a wreath is worn by those Scottish Rite Masons who have been a member for atleast 50-years.
+The blue cap emblazoned with the golden number 50 surrounded by a wreath is worn by those Scottish Rite Masons who have been a member for at least 50-years.

 The white cap embroidered with the red and gold Patriarchal Cross designates that one has been coronated a 33° Inspector General Honorary.
-When a Scottish Rite Mason has been a 32° KCCH for four years, has attained the age of 35, and has continued to provide outstanding service to the Rite, he is eligible to received the 33° Inspector General Honorary.
-These Brothers are not active members of the Supreme Council, but compose the pool from which those active members are chosen from.
+When a Scottish Rite Mason has been a 32° KCCH for four years, has attained the age of 35, and has continued to provide outstanding service to the Rite, he is eligible to receive the 33° Inspector General Honorary.
+These Brothers are not active members of the Supreme Council, but compose the pool from which those active members are chosen.